 A DISTINCTIVE DIFFERENCE

-Saving and investing are both ways to meet financial goals, but they’re not the same:
+Saving and investing are both crucial for achieving financial goals, but they serve different purposes:

-• Investing is buying things of intrinsic value—stocks, bonds, and real estate, for example—that have the potential to provide income or increase in price, or both, over the long term.
+Investing entails purchasing assets with intrinsic value—such as stocks, bonds, or real estate—that have the potential to generate income or appreciate in value over the long term.

 Keeping on track